biicode/docs/installing-biicode.rst

 Installation and setup
 ======================

-In this section you will learn how to get the biicode client and install it on your system.
+In this section you will learn how to download the biicode client and install it on your system.

 .. contents::
 	:local: